This is a story of connections between celebrities; the story of actors from Brokeback Mountain, The Runaway Bride, and “24”.

 Guess who was in line with me at Super 1 a few weeks ago?
 I can’t be absolutely certain that it was him, because I didn’t ask, but it definitely looked like him.
 He was good looking enough, that’s for sure.

-(Although, I must confess that my family and I behaved like paparazzi to Mr. Nerison, the man who lives in our neighborhood and who made the news after being attacked by a grizzly while jogging in the park.
-After writing about his bear attack, his daughter read the post, and got a little irritated by my choice of words.
+(Having said that, I must confess that my family and I behaved like paparazzi to Mr. Nerison.
+He’s the man who lives in our neighborhood and made the news after being attacked by a grizzly while jogging in the park.
+I wrote a post about his attack.
+His daughter read the post, and got a little irritated by my choice of words.
 She left a comment on the article to put me in my place.
-We’re generally laid back and don’t chase people down, but of course, when we saw Mr. Nerison walking around the neighborhood with a bandaged leg, we simply had to stop him and talk to him about his bear encounter.
+We’re generally laid back and don’t chase people down.
+But of course, when we saw Mr. Nerison walking around the neighborhood with a bandaged leg, we simply had to stop him and talk to him about his bear encounter.
 I wanted to let him know that by no means did I take his bear attack lightly.)

-But I digress, you’re waiting for me to get to the point of who I saw in the store.
+But I digress.
+I’ll get to the point of who I saw in the store.

 He said, “thank you”, and stepped ahead in line.

 As we were standing there waiting to check out he looked at my Peace Tea on the conveyor belt and said, “That’s pretty good iced tea.”